- May 10, 2016

 “This game caught my eye because of the graphic style alone.”

-“Most of them at least put a token effort in and include some graphics/artwork despite not having the talent to do so; here, Robert Alvarez didn't even bother with trying.
-It really is 2 minutes with MS Paint and straight to production.”
+“Most of them at least put a token effort in and include some graphics/artwork despite not having the talent to do so; here, Robert Alvarez didn't even bother trying.
+It really looks like 2 minutes with MS Paint and straight to production.”